VRafal/url-shortener/README.md

 Prototype of the URL shortening application.
 This application includes a front widget and a server side service, responsible for the creation and handling shortened links.
 The application widget can be embedded on any website.

 It is the **MVP version** of the application with includes functionalities necessary for the proof of concept implementation.
+After starting the application, the widget is displayed on a sample page.

 ## Business assumptions